RobK-AA/beat_the_weather/README.md

 Welcome to "Beat the Weather", a game that puts your memory and navigatory skills to the test!
 Faced with a map of a given area, players must navigate from one end of the map to the other without getting caught in bad weather (either heavy rain or a thunderstorm).
-The game will use real maps and real, up-to-date weather forcasts.
+The game will use real maps and real, up-to-date weather forecasts.

 In "Beat The Weather," players will be able to
   - play on a new, randomized map every round